istio/istio.io/content/blog/2018/egress-mongo/index.md

     >}}

 Note that you see a one-star rating for both displayed reviews, as expected.
-You set the ratings to be one star to provide you with a visual clue that your external database is indeed being used.
+You set the ratings to be one star to provide yourself with a visual clue that your external database is indeed being used.

 #### Cleanup of the egress configuration for TCP without a gateway